 American Culture (AC) offers two scholarships/awards every year.

-In the winter semester, concentrators in American Culture or Latina/o Studies are eligible to compete for the annual AC Writing Award.
+In the winter semester, all currently declared majors and minors in American Culture or one of its *Ethnic Studies Programs are eligible to compete for the annual AC Writing Award.
 Please see below for more information.

-All undergraduate students (concentrators and minors) in American Culture are eligible to be nominated for the award by a faculty member or they may self-nominate if they wish.
+All undergraduate students (majors and minors) in American Culture/Ethnic Studies are eligible to be nominated for the award by a faculty member or they may self-nominate if they wish.

 Please submit a 2– to 3–paragraph biography that also includes your academic and professional goals to the undergraduate program coordinator.

 Each year, American Culture awards two $500 prizes to all currently declared majors and minors within our unit (American Culture; Latina/o Studies; Digital Studies; Native American Studies; Asian/Pacific Islander American Studies; and Arab and Muslim American Studies) for the best essays on a topic related to the field of American studies/ethnic studies.